mykle1/MMM-AfterShip/README.md

 Please start using and send me your comments!
 V1.0 RELEASE is expected on 10-17 March 2018.

-Example with expected deliveries on a separate line:
+Example with expected deliveries on a separate line.
+Line is only shown when an ETA is known.

 ![](pictures/1.png)